The girl in the bottle plays 'Spin the Astronaut'.

 Replaced the Theme Tune: The black-and-white season 1 had an obscure jazz piece, whereas the color seasons 2-5 had the more upbeat theme we're all familiar with.

 Unintentional Period Piece: The TV movies were loaded with 80's fashion.
-It is very telling that the original 60's series aged much better them.
+It is very telling that the original 60's series aged much better them, with only the final season airing in 1970.
 To their credit, the second movie had the sense to put Jeannie in her iconic harem costume for most of the movie.

 Wham Line: Tony introduces Jeannie to Schaefer and Bellows: "General, Colonel, I'd like to introduce my fiancee."